Kempegowda International Airport: Construction and opening (2005–2008)

 Construction commenced on 2 July 2005, and was completed in 32 months.
 BIAL set the launch date for 30 March 2008.
 However, due to delays in establishing air traffic control services at the airport, the launch date was pushed to 11 May, and further to 24 May 2008.

 Public criticism arose with the opening of the new airport, mainly due to the closure of HAL Airport.
 In March 2008, AAI employees initiated a massive strike against the closure of HAL Airport in Bengaluru and Begumpet Airport in Hyderabad, fearing they would lose their jobs.
 The Bangalore City Connect Foundation, a group of citizens and businessmen, staged a rally in mid-May, claiming the new airport was too small for the latest demand projections.
 On 23 May, a hearing was held at the Karnataka High Court over poor connectivity between the city and the airport.
 Ultimately, the State Government decided to go ahead with inaugurating the new airport and closing HAL Airport.

 The first commercial flight, Air India Flight 609 (AI609) from Mumbai, was allowed to land at 10:40PM on 23 May, the day before the official inauguration, as it would be continuing to Singapore shortly after midnight.
-The airport became the third greenfield airport to open under a public–private partnership (PPP) model in India, after Rajiv Gandhi International Airport in Hyderabad and Cochin International Airport in Kochi.
+The airport became the third greenfield airport to open under a public–private partnership (PPP) model in India, after Cochin International Airport in Kochi and Rajiv Gandhi International Airport in Hyderabad.